RamiHg/RustyBoy/README.md

 tool in the development of a complete Gameboy system in an FPGA.

 The emulator is designed to mimick the environment of FPGA development.
-It's not written for speed or efficiency.
-It barely runs 2x speed with full optimizations.
+It's not written for speed or efficiency; it barely runs at 2x speed even with full optimizations!

 ## Usage